ImmflyRetail/inseat-sdk-android/README.md

 4. Call the `InseatSdk.getInstance().fetchMenus` method to get all menus.
 5. Call the `InseatSdk.getInstance().setUserData` method to choose menu.
 6. Use methods like `observeShop`, `observeProducts` observe necessary data.

+# Support
+If you have a feature request, or spotted a bug or a technical problem, please contact our support team.

+# Preconditions
+In order to access this repository you need a token to download the artifacts.
+You will also need an API KEY to use our services.
+In order to get them please contact our support team.